Home » How to Score a 280 on USMLE Step 2 CK

 When Might I Need a Tutor for Step 2 CK Prep?

 Not every student needs a tutor for Step 2 CK exam prep, but every student could benefit from utilizing tutoring services.
-You might especially benefit if your practice NBME exams suggest you’ll need more than a 20 point increase to pass and you have less than 8 weeks to prepare.
+You might especially benefit if your practice NBME exams suggest you’ll need more than a 20-point increase or if you have less than 8 weeks to prepare.
 In addition, if you’re applying for a highly competitive specialty, your Step 2 CK study plan may benefit from including Elite Medical Prep online tutoring.

 So in summary, acing Step 2 CK requires: